 Braille Institute is a nonprofit organization whose mission is to eliminate barriers to a fulfilling life caused by blindness and severe sight loss.
 They offer a variety of Free Programs, Classes and Services at five Centers and 220 Community Outreach locations throughout Southern California.
+Each year Braille Institute serves more than 75,000 people.
 They provide an environment of hope and encouragement through integrated educational, social, and recreational programs and through their services, classes, and seminars.
+All of these services are offered free of charge thanks to the support of donors.
 For more information call: 1-800-BRAILLE (272-4553) | www.brailleinstitute.org